-- 1.9.
-You can withdraw from your programme if you feel you will be unable to complete for any reason. - 1.10.
+- 2.9.
+You can withdraw from your programme if you feel you will be unable to complete for any reason. - 2.10.
 You may be eligible for an exit award if you withdraw early, this will depend on the number of credits you have completed by your withdrawal date.
-Please see chapter 2 for further information. - 1.11.
-If you are considering an interruption, you should speak to the Student Experience & Success Team in the first instance, they will guide you through the process.
+Please see chapter 2 for further information. - 2.11.
+If you are considering an interruption, you should speak to the Student Experience & Success Team in the first instance, they will guide you through the process. - 2.12.
+If you do decide to withdraw, please note that you will lose certain privileges associated with being a student, such as student loans, your TEDI-London email address, and student discounts such as Council Tax exemptions.